remoteintech/remote-jobs/company-profiles/agilebits.md

 ## Company size

-Roughly 80ish at the moment.
+Roughly 100 at the moment.

 ## Remote status

 Almost all of us are remote.
-We do have an office in Toronto that we are all welcome to use when we are in town, but even the Toronto locals work from home most days.
+We do have an office in downtown Toronto that we are all welcome to use when we are in the city, but even the Toronto locals spend two days in the office on average.

 ## Region

 Worldwide.
 Right now we have folks distributed throughout North America and Europe.
-We even have had Aussies in the past and right now we have one brave soul from New Zealand.
+We have one brave soul from Australia, and another from New Zealand.
+More are welcome.

 ## Company technologies

-\<Unknown\>
+Go, React, TypeScript, Swift, and of course Slack.

 ## Office locations